Bhuvanakm22/Angular/UpdateFromOlderToLatestVersion/README.md

 Stage 3: Upgrade from Angular 11 to 12 or 13
 Stage 4: Upgrade from Angular 12/13 to 17

-## To make the upgrade with the faster way but badly
+## To make the upgrade with the faster way(but NOT recommended)
-This will NOT be Recommended.
 If we need to make the version upgrade in a quickly manner for any reason.
 Here is one of the approach which I tried and documented.

-To list outed versions and the latest versions npm outdated
+To list outed versions and the latest versions use below command: npm outdated

 Update the latest package version manually in package.json under the dependencies or devDependencies section.
 Install the updated packages by running: npm install